 Conversations Set Expectations for a Growth-Oriented School Year

-As faculty and staff get started, it is important to communicate your NEE goals and expectations for the school year.
+One conversation administrators should not skip is around communicating your NEE goals and expectations for the school year.
 These are expectations you have set for yourself as well as for faculty and staff.

 Let’s start first with communicating your own expectations.